Monte Carlo with kernel-based Gibbs measures: Guarantees for probabilistic herding

 If one insists on avoiding having to approximate $U_{K}^{\pi}$, the Stein kernel $K_{\pi}$ associated to $K$ and $\pi$ has emerged as a tool to bypass this approximation \citep{anastasiou2023stein, oates2017control} when $\pi$ is either fully supported on $\mathbb{R}^{d}$, or when $\pi$ has compact support up to a smooth modification of the kernel $K$ \citep{oates2019convergence}, so that $U_{K_{\pi}}^{\pi}(z) = 0$ for $\pi-$almost all $z$ .
 Other techniques in the latter case involve mirrored Stein operators \citep{shi2021sampling} or a mollified version of the energy \citep{li2023sampling}.

-Nonetheless, changing $K$ for the induced Stein kernel changes the RKHS of integrands in a nontrivial way, which is not desirable for numerical integration.
+Nonetheless, changing $K$ for the induced Stein kernel changes the RKHS of integrands in a nontrivial way, which is not desirable for numerical integration in a RKHS with given kernel $K$.
 In the same vein, \citep{benard2024kernel, korba2021kernel} report unintuitive boundary effects as well as biased weights when the target is a simple mixture of fully supported Gaussians, along with some practical fixes.

 We thus stick in this paper to the standard Monte Carlo approximation for $U_{K}^{\pi}$.
-While incorporating this approximation in our theoretical results would be an important (but challenging) feature, we can only state that our experiments on toy models empirically validate this approximation, since we recover known statistical properties of the target Gibbs measure; see \cref{f:three_energies_var} with a reasonably small number of Monte Carlo iterations $M$.
+While incorporating this approximation in our theoretical results would be an important (but challenging) feature, we can only state that our experiments on toy models empirically validate this approximation, since we recover known statistical properties of the target Gibbs measure; see Figure~\ref{f:three_energies_var} with a reasonably small number of Monte Carlo iterations $M$.